Introduction to Demand Forecasting

 It is also important to note that you will not be able to add a variant to a purchase order if there is no Supplier selected.

 Once a draft purchase order has been created, you will see the purchase order detail.
 You can immediately access it by clicking on the purchase order.

 After you have verified the items, you may then approve the purchase order.
 If you wish to go back to the forecast, you can simply click on the forecast link on top.

 Well done!
 You have completed generating a forecast and purchase order inline with the forecasted quantity.

-- The sales quantity for composite products are not added to the sales quantities of the individual SKUs.
+- The sales quantity for bundle products is not added to the sales quantities of the individual SKUs.

 Also, forecast models for the following are currently not supported.

 - Lost demand due to products going out of stock